ugursnr/PomodoroTimer/README.md

 # PomodoroTimer

-Kotlin Android Application
-A count down timer project with Kotlin.
+- A count down timer project with Kotlin.